and35/intermediate_python/hanging_man/README.md

 - Terminal user interface for games
 - logic of a game

 ## about hangman game
-Hangman is a guessing game for two or more players. computer create a word and you  guees it. you have 5 lifes. you can check the global score.
+Hangman is a guessing game for two or more players. computer create a word and you  guees it. you have 5 lifes. you can check the global score. if you lose the computer will shouw you the answer.

 ### fast use
 1. install python and the libraries of requirements.txt